mpampuch/git-notes/README.md

 ## Git Configuration

-When using Git for the first time, it’s important to set up a few configuration settings to ensure your environment behaves consistently.
+When using Git for the first time, it's important to set up a few configuration settings to ensure your environment behaves consistently.
 These settings help Git associate your commits with your identity, choose the right editor, and handle line endings properly.

 Git settings can be configured at **three levels**: